Laser diode: Reliability

-In the 1970s, this problem, which is particularly nettlesome for GaAs-based lasers emitting between 0.630 µm and 1 µm wavelengths (less so for InP-based lasers used for long-haul telecommunications which emit between 1.3 µm and 2 µm), was identified.
-Michael Ettenberg, a researcher and later Vice President at RCA Laboratories' David Sarnoff Research Center in Princeton, New Jersey, devised a solution.
+In the 1970s, this problem, which is particularly nettlesome for GaAs-based lasers emitting between 0.630 μm and 1 μm (less so for InP-based lasers used for long-haul telecommunications, which emit between 1.3 μm and 2 μm), was identified.

+Michael Ettenberg, a researcher and later Vice President at RCA Laboratories' David Sarnoff Research Center in Princeton, New Jersey devised a solution.
 A thin layer of aluminum oxide was deposited on the facet.
 If the aluminum oxide thickness is chosen correctly, it functions as an anti-reflective coating, reducing reflection at the surface.
 This alleviated the heating and COD at the facet.

 Since then, various other refinements have been employed.
-One approach is to create a so-called non-absorbing mirror (NAM) such that the final 10 µm or so before the light emits from the cleaved facet are rendered non-absorbing at the wavelength of interest.
+One approach is to create a so-called non-absorbing mirror (NAM) such that the final 10 μm or so before the light emits from the cleaved facet are rendered non-absorbing at the wavelength of the interest.

-In the very early 1990s, SDL, Inc. began supplying high power diode lasers with good reliability characteristics.
+In the very early 1990s, SDL Inc. began supplying high-power diode lasers with good reliability characteristics.
 CEO Donald Scifres and CTO David Welch presented new reliability performance data at, e.g., SPIE Photonics West conferences of the era.
-The methods used by SDL to defeat COD were considered to be highly proprietary and were still undisclosed publicly as of June 2006.
+The methods used by SDL to defeat COD were considered to be highly proprietary and were still undisclosed publicly as June of 2006.

-In the mid-1990s, IBM Research (Ruschlikon, Switzerland) announced that it had devised its so-called "E2 process" which conferred extraordinary resistance to COD in GaAs-based lasers.
-This process, too, was undisclosed as of June 2006.
+In the mid-1990s, IBM Research - Ruschlikon, Switzerland announced that it had devised its so-called E2 process, which conferred extraordinary resistance to the COD in GaAs-based lasers.
+This process also was undisclosed as of June 2006.

-Reliability of high-power diode laser pump bars (used to pump solid-state lasers) remains a difficult problem in a variety of applications, in spite of these proprietary advances.
-Indeed, the physics of diode laser failure is still being worked out and research on this subject remains active, if proprietary.
+Reliability of high-power diode laser pump bars (used to pump solid-state lasers) remains difficult problem in the variety of applications, in spite of these proprietary advances.
+Indeed, the physics of diode laser failure is still being worked out, and research on this subject remains active, if proprietary.

 Extension of the lifetime of laser diodes is critical to their continued adaptation to a wide variety of applications.